-Risk driver Description Potentia I impact Timefra me Direct / Indire ct Likelihoo d Magnitu de of impact Estimated financial implicatio ns Manageme nt method Cost of manageme nt ng new regulation timing and nature of fiscal, regulatory and legislative frameworks which are currently under development.
-The South African Government recognises the country's responsibility to undertake action to reduce emissions and has announced emissions reductions by 34% below projected business as usual baseline financial implications of the uncertainty associated with new regulation will be.
-If the new regulation is promulgate d, the financial implication may be significant and would be related to pollution abatement equipment.
-In addition costs relating to engages with the regulators through CAIA and BUSA on a regular basis to ensure that the concerns related to new legislation and the associated uncertainties are raised with the relevant Government departments . amount to approximatel y R1.1 million.
+Risk driver Description Potential impact Timeframe Direct/ Indirect Likelihood Magnitude of impact Estimated financial implications Management method Cost of management paying a direct tax on its scope 1 emissions, but there may also be indirect cost implications through increased prices of electricity, fossil fuels and other raw materials.
+Uncertainty surrounding new regulation The key short term risk is uncertainty regarding the timing and nature of fiscal, regulatory and legislative frameworks which are currently under development.
+The South African Government recognises the country's responsibility to undertake action to reduce emissions and has announced emissions reductions by 34% below projected business as usual baseline by 2020 and by 42% by 2025.
+The Department of Environmental Affairs is currently implementing the Increased operational cost 1 to 3 years Direct Very likely Medium- high It is currently unclear what the financial implications of the uncertainty associated with new regulation will be.
+If the new regulation is promulgated, the financial implication may be significant and would be related to pollution abatement equipment.
+In addition costs relating to mitigation would also be significant thereby placing financial strain on individual businesses in the Group.
+As a risk mitigation measure AECI engages with the regulators through CAIA and BUSA on a regular basis to ensure that the concerns related to new legislation and the associated uncertainties are raised with the relevant Government departments.
+The annual CAIA membership costs amount to approximately R1.1 million.